SoftwareTestingQALyit2018Test/2_Simple_Unit_Test_CLI_Java_Packages/README.md

 ```

 The structure of the project directory tree mirrors the Gradle, Ant and Maven
 defaults for Java projects.
-Note the two separate directories, one for the
+Note the two separate directory trees, one for the
 source code of the SUT and one for the JUnit test code.

 The packages that are to be created are `ie.lyit.comp.geometry.shape.rectangle`